 During the programme you can expect to:

-mix research into chemistry, material science, and engineering with practical skills of production, application, and recycling of batteries,
+mix research in chemistry, material science, and engineering with practical skills in production, application, and recycling of batteries,

-apply advanced diagnostics and modelling to understand how composition and construction of batteries affect their performance,
+apply advanced diagnostics and modelling to understand how the composition and construction of batteries affect their performance,

 build a network of potential employers during training, both in academia and industry,

 practice presentation technique, argumentation and societal analysis.